 Governments can also be the ultimate promoters of innovation and entrepreneurship.
 This means supporting institutions that teach the skills startups need, like business development courses, because a brilliant idea needs a solid plan to take off.
 Plus, governments can connect startups with research institutions to run incubation programs.
 By building this culture of collaboration, governments are not just saying, "Let's turn Africa into the launchpad for the next big thing," but taking all the relevant steps to make it happen.

 So, there you have it!
 It’s a win-win for all.
 Think of all the brilliant ideas for local problems that startups can create, from an AI solution that boosts harvests to mobile apps that make healthcare more accessible.
 The jobs that will be created, the opportunities that will open up, and the global recognition Africa will receive as a hub for innovation.
-With the right policies, governments can create an enabling environment for African startups to succeed.
+But while these policies can be a big help, this is just the first step.
+We'll be diving deeper in the next part to see how the wrong policies can make it harder for startups to succeed, because, let's face it, governments can be a startup's friend or foe.
+Stay tuned!